salesforce-heroku-workshops/java-play-workshop/08-developing-the-app-persisting-data.md

 # Developing the app - Persisting the data

   Now we have a Task model, its time to persist the tasks in a database to make the application useful.
-Let’s start by enabling a database in our application.
+Lets start by enabling a database in our application.
 In the **conf/application.conf** file, add:

     db.default.driver=org.h2.Driver
     db.default.url="jdbc:h2:mem:play"

 For now we will use a simple in memory database using H2.
 No need to restart the server, refreshing the browser is enough to set up the database.

-We will use EBean (Play’s default ORM) in this tutorial to query the database.
+We will use EBean (the default Object Relational Model tool for Play framework) in this tutorial to query the database.
 So you’ll have to enable it in the **conf/application.conf** file as well:

     ebean.default="models.*"